circleci/circleci-docs/jekyll/_cci2/build-publish-snap-packages.md

             snapcraft push *.snap --release stable
 ...
 ```

+2. Once the base64 encoded version of the file is stored on CircleCI as a private environment variable, we can then use it within a build to automatically publish to the store.

 In this example, Snapcraft automatically looks for login credentials in `.snapcraft/snapcraft.cfg` so we decode the environment variable we made previously right into that location. `snapcraft push` is then used to upload the .snap file into the Snap Store.